 Analysis of the ‘Würzburg Manuscript’ of The Secret Doctrine (1888)

-However, it is interesting to read this manuscript of the text, in its unfinished forms, to get a backdrop of how it was put together.
+So, it is interesting to read this manuscript of the text in its unfinished form to get a backdrop of how it was put together.